-The clinical coordinator will assign students according to each student's academic performance (attendance, grades, and professional demeanor).
+- The clinical coordinator will assign students according to each student's academic performance (attendance, grades, and professional demeanor).
 The location of the facility, time of shifts, and personnel assigned are not guaranteed.
 Negotiations of assignments are prohibited.
 A clinical assignment may be rescinded or modified at any time.
-The clinical coordinator will make an effort to obtain a placement within a 50-mile radius of the student's home.
-Refusal of an assignment for any reason will result in the loss of the student's priority.
-If a clinical assignment is not completed by the end of the Spring semester, the student will receive a grade of "Incomplete" and will be offered an opportunity in the Summer semester if there are sites available and personnel willing to supervise as clinical instructors.
-The student who refuses an assignment and/or fails to begin their training by the end of the Spring, will receive a grade of "No Pass."
-Any student who is unable to complete their training by the end of the Summer, will receive a grade of "Incomplete" and will student.
+The clinical coordinator will make an effort to obtain a placement within a 50-mile radius of the school. - Negotiations of assignments are prohibited and refusal of an assignment will result in the loss of priority placement. - A clinical assignment may be rescinded or modified at any time as result of changes in clinical placement availability. - A student who refuses an assignment and/or fails to demonstrate competency by the end of the Spring semester, will receive a grade of "No Pass" and will be required to re-register for the course the next time it is offered. - If a clinical assignment is not completed by the end of the Spring semester due to clinical site placement delay, the student will receive a grade of "Incomplete" and will be offered an opportunity in the Summer semester provided site placements and personnel are available to supervise as clinical instructors.

+• A student who is unable to complete their training by the end of the Summer, due to clinical site placement delay, will receive a grade of "Incomplete" and will have to return the following year the course is offered.